ap212-tech/Digital-Signature-Platform-/README.md

 # Getting Started with Create React App

-This project is a part of creating whiteboard-app series.
+This is a white board project